 Search in external databases - Wikipedia, What3words and GeoNames/GNS.

-Available only with Locus Map Premium subscription.
+Available only with Premium

-Wikipedia is a free-access, free content Internet encyclopedia, supported and hosted by the non-profit Wikimedia Foundation.
+Wikipedia is a free-access, free-content Internet encyclopedia, supported and hosted by the non-profit Wikimedia Foundation.
 Those who can access the site and follow its rules can edit most of its articles.
 Wikipedia is ranked among the ten most popular websites and constitutes the Internet's largest and most popular general reference work.

 Locus Map can search in its entries that are geo-tagged, i.e. have defined location:

 The results are listed in a table of points.
-They can be displayed on map or imported for later use.
+They can be displayed on a map or imported for later use.
 Their details contain URL to the related Wikipedia article.

 The displayed nor imported Wikipedia points do not contain full article texts, only links for their online display.
 Storing Wikipedia articles for their offline use is not possible.

 The simplest and best memorable coordinate system in the world.
-The whole surface of the Earth is divided into a network of 3×3 metres squares.
+The whole surface of the Earth is divided into a network of 3×3 meters squares.
 Each square is defined by a unique combination of three words.
 Name the three words and search the place: